 - Reduced commute time to a work site

-- Hubs attendance is included in the 3-day workplace default as part of the and VPS enterprise agreement
+- Hubs attendance is included in the 3-day workplace default as part of the flexible work and VPS enterprise agreement

 - A change of working environment

 - Opportunities to network across diverse government departments